Online petition created to cancel classes at LSU for the National Championship game

-(WVLA/WGMB) — Someone has created an online petition to convince the LSU Board of Supervisors to cancel classes at the University Monday and Tuesday so students can watch the LSU football team take on Clemson at the National Championship game in New Orleans.
+BATON ROUGE, La.
+(KLFY) – (1/8/20) Someone has created an online petition to convince the LSU Board of Supervisors to cancel classes at the University Monday and Tuesday so students can watch the LSU football team take on Clemson at the National Championship game in New Orleans.

 The petition, titled “Cancel School for the National Championship,” was created by Anna Rabalais over the weekend and has since received more than 1,190 signatures of its 1,500-signature goal.

-Note: - UPDATE: Monroe runaway teenager found safe